-Scleral buckle surgery is a procedure to treat retinal detachment.
-During the procdure a piece of soft silicone band is sewn against the eye wall, or sclera.
+Scleral buckle surgery is a procedure in which a piece of soft silicone band is sewn against the eye wall, sclera.
 During scleral buckle surgery the lining of the eye, conjunctiva, is incised.
 The buckle is placed behind the eye muscles and sewn permanently into position.

 Following scleral buckle surgery the eye will be swollen, with bloody tears.
 Pain is usually mild to moderate.
 Increased nearsightedness may develop because the eye becomes longer.
 Double vision may occur, but usually is temporary.